disneystreaming/smithy4s/modules/docs/markdown/03-protocols/02-definition.md

 ## Conclusion

-Hopefully this article has helped to outline what a protocol is and more specifically what layers of protocols we are building upon to create something like the `alloy#simpleRestJson` protocol.
+Hopefully, this article has helped to outline what a protocol is and more specifically what layers of protocols we are building upon to create something like the `alloy#simpleRestJson` protocol.
 If you have any more questions about protocols, especially the protocols we have defined and use in Smithy4s, don't hesitate to reach out.